imnt-studio/ETC-main/README.md

 Thanks to all the Staffs.
 - Hack-Chat developer: Provides low-level code support
 - wusheng233: provides the Gitwu platform
-- Proton: Modify the front end
+- zhizi: Modify the front end
-- Hello: Technical support for Proton
+- NIHAO: Technical support for Proton
 - ThePiationESL: Fix BUG code with the back end